diskuv/dk/docs/SPECIFICATION.md

 - only one UI rule may run at a time even if the build system implementation parallelizes noninteractive rules
 - have access to the project source code directories

 UI rules are *impure* functions that have outputs that are not reproducible because they direct access to changing project source code.
 Because they are impure, UI rules are never cached.
-With project library functions like [request.project.glob](#requestprojectglob) these impure UI rules can take immutable snapshots of the project source code (ie. [assets](#assets)); these immutable assets can be used directly or passed to *pure* [free rules](#free-rule-functions).
+With project library functions like [request.ui.glob](#requestprojectglob) these impure UI rules can take immutable snapshots of the project source code (ie. [assets](#assets)); these immutable assets can be used directly or passed to *pure* [free rules](#free-rule-functions).

 The form of a UI rule function named `YourUiRule` is: